-Have you ever considered that there is a WORLD of wedding customs and traditions outside the realm of traditional thinking?
+But have you ever considered that there is a WORLD of wedding customs and traditions outside the realm of traditional thinking?

 This unique custom is traditionally found in the southern states.
 The bride chooses someone who is not in her wedding party to be her “proxy” bride.
 The Proxy Bride will stand in for her during the rehearsal and other pre-wedding events.
 This gives the bride a chance to confer with her wedding planner and see the ceremony from the outside.

-Usually, ribbons and bows are kept from bridal showers held before the wedding.
+Usually, ribbons and bows are kept from the bridal showers held before the wedding.
 The various ribbons are used to make the proxy bride a “bouquet”.

 Burying the Bourbon

-This southern tradition is more “superstition” than custom.
+This southern custom is more “superstition” than custom.
 This age-old tradition is supposed to keep rain from ruining “the big day”.
 Approximately 30 days before the wedding, the bride and groom bury a full bottle of bourbon at the wedding site.
 The trick is to bury the bottle upside down and the bottle must be full!

 Trashing the Dress

 With origins in Las Vegas, trashing your wedding dress has become a popular tradition for getting some wild and crazy wedding photos.
-Remember-wedding gowns are an average of $1200, and people are purposely ruining them for the sake of photography.
+Remember, wedding gowns are an average of $1200, and people are purposely ruining them for the sake of photography.